bespokesy/hugo-calendly-shortcode/README.md

 And that's all.
 You should be ready to go.

-## Demo page
-To see more examples, visit my [demo page](https://bespokesy.github.io/hugo-calendly-shortcode-demo-site/).
-It will show you the shortcode and what it looks like on an actual Hugo page.

 ## Change the link text
 By default, the shortcode will make the link text say: "Schedule a time".